A-Alexander-code/IA-Projects/21- Convolutional Autoencoder for X-Ray Plate Reconstruction/README.md

 2. **Configure Hyperparameters**: Adjust parameters in `training_CAE.ipynb` as needed.
 3. **Train the Model**: Run the cells in `training_CAE.ipynb` to train the model.
 4. **Evaluate the Model**: Use provided cells to evaluate the model's performance and save results.

+_Note_: Due to confidentiality issues, the images used for training this model cannot be shared.

 ## Requirements